 The Collections of Holland America Line

-What fascinates you?
-A cooking class with a local chef?
-A private car, complete with driver and guide so you can explore near or far?
-A chance to encounter wildlife up close?
-The Collections of Holland America Line represent a small subset of the tours offered.
-Each collection offers its own particular focus and is available in select ports.
+Whether you are interested in a cooking class with a local chef, a private car complete with driver and guide, or a chance to encounter wildlife up close, Holland America Line offers a shore excursion designed for you.
+The Collections of Holland America Line represent tours of a particular focus, available only in select ports.

-- Signature Collection: This exclusive option for independent- minded travelers lets you completely customize your time ashore by reserving private transportation in advance.
-Whether you travel by car or minivan, customized boat or classic floatplane, you choose the companions, and sights that suit you.
+- Signature Collection: Whether you travel by car or minivan, boat or plane, you choose the companions and sights that suit you on exclusive options designed for independent-minded travelers.

 At Holland America Line, cruising is our passion.
 We are equally passionate about protecting and preserving the pristine destinations that we visit.
 For many years we have emphasized environmental stewardship and conservation in our operations.
 We believe that safeguarding our guests, crew, ships, and the environment is the right thing to do and essential to the success of our business.